 - a.
-A student applying for readmission after a failed year must present evidence that he or she is likely to succeed in completing the degree in the program for which readmission is sought.
-The student shall not be readmitted unless the Operations Committee is satisfied that this evidence, together with the student's academic record at Queen's, indicates probable success in completing the degree, and that space is available in the required program.
+A student applying for readmission after a failed year must present evidence that they are likely to succeed in completing the degree in the program for which readmission is sought.
+The student shall not be readmitted unless the Associate Dean (Academic) is satisfied that this evidence, together with the student's academic record at Queen's, indicates probable success in completing the degree, and that space is available in the required program.
 A failed year or a withdrawal from a program in engineering at another university will be treated as if it had occurred at Queen's University. - b.
-A student readmitted after a failed year will be placed on Academic Probation and must follow a program constrained by the appropriate requirements outlined under Regulation 10b.
+A student readmitted to the program may, at the discretion of the Associate Dean (Academic) and the student's Undergraduate Chair, be placed on Academic Probation and subsequently must follow a program constrained by the appropriate requirements outlined under Regulation 10b.
 In addition, during the first year of registration following a failed year the total unit weight of courses in the student's program shall not exceed that of the regular program of the failed year.
-As outlined in Regulation 10f and 10h, this student must fulfill all of their conditions of Academic Probation or be required to withdraw.
+As outlined in Regulation 10f and 10h, students placed on probation after a failed year or following readmission must fulfill all of their conditions of Academic Probation or be required to withdraw.